 Ecommerce has become incredibly competitive.
-Not only are you competing with giants like Amazon, but there are between twelve and twenty-four million ecommerce websites active today.
+Not only are you competing with giants like Amazon, but there are between twelve and twenty-four million eCommerce websites active today.
 So, how do you get a leg up on the competition and achieve financial success?
-Aside from customer service and product quality, marketing is one of the most critical components to a successful ecommerce business.
+Aside from customer service and product quality, marketing is one of the most critical components of a successful eCommerce business.

 MISTAKE #1: FLOPPING ON EMAIL

 If you don’t have an email campaign sequence set up, you’re missing out on a lot of potential conversions.
 Not only is it customer service common-sense, but it’s a way for you to market to people who have already purchased from you.
 It’s also a reliable method to reach those who abandoned their cart before purchasing.

 Around 45% of cart abandonment emails are opened.
 That’s an insane open ratio.
 Out of the opens, 50% of the emails are clicked on, and 50% of those who click end up purchasing!
 There’s a lot of money to be made in emails, but many eCommerce businesses make the mistake of disregarding emails.

 Also, when you create email campaigns, make sure to set everything up correctly.
 There’s nothing more embarrassing or worse for customer experience than getting an email addressed to the wrong name.

 So many businesses, eCommerce, or otherwise fail to identify their target demographic.
 Like businessman and motivational speaker, Nido Qubein once said, “Nothing can add more power to your life than concentrating all your energies on a limited set of targets.”
 The reality is, you can’t target everyone all at the same time.
 You have to know what your ideal customer looks like, and market to them directly.